 Note that your accounting and withdrawal payout values are based on stock closing prices in bivio.
 The price your broker shows for shares on any particular date is not what is used to calculate withdrawal payouts.

 - Account- If the withdrawal is to be paid immediately (recommended), this will be the account which you will use to write any check you will need to payout the withdrawal.
 As noted above, if there will be a delay paying the member, this should be a "Pending Withdrawals" account.

 - Amount- Select either Full Withdrawal or Partial Withdrawal.
 If Partial Withdrawal is selected, enter the gross amount to be withdrawn, including any withdrawal fees.

 - Withdrawal Fee- If your club charges a withdrawal fee , enter it either as a cash amount or as a percentage.
 If you enter the withdrawal fee as a percentage be sure to place a "%" after the numerical value.

 Type-If the withdrawal is to be paid entirely with cash select Cash as the type of withdrawal.

 If the withdrawal is to be paid all or in part with appreciated stock, select Stock as the type of withdrawal.

 - Click on OK

 If Stock was selected as the type of withdrawal a page will open where you can select the number of shares of each one to be transferred.
-The market price per share and the number of shares (as of the Transfer Valuation Date) are shown for each.
+The market price per share and the number of shares are shown for each.